- Level 2

-Hickman Line Central Venous Catheter Awareness Training
+Hickman Line Central Venous Catheter Training

 Hickman Line Central Venous Catheter Awareness Training equips healthcare staff with the knowledge and skills to use, care for, and manage Hickman lines.
 The training covers how to insert the line, possible problems, preventing infections, and daily care of the line.
 Participants will learn about the body parts involved, when to use the line, and how to check the line properly.